 Some men find they don't last as long during sex and reach orgasm sooner than they want to.
+This can sometimes happen if you are not relaxed or worried that you may lose your erection.
 If this happens, wearing a condom or changing positions during sex might help.
 Or you could try stopping when you feel like you're getting close to orgasm, and starting again a few moments later.